Law Success Instructor

-Pro Bono/Public Service Honors Society, California Western School of Law, 2015
+- J.D., California Western School of Law, 2014

 Vendrell-Polanco graduated with honors from Texas A&M University with an undergraduate degree in International Studies and earned her law degree from California Western School of Law in 2014 with an Academic Excellence Award.
 Vendrell-Polanco has had a variety of professional experiences, including representing low-income employees with numerous employment claims such as wage and hour violations, discrimination, harassment and wrongful termination claims.

 During law school, Vendrell-Polanco worked at the California Western School of Law Library and worked with organizations such as California Innocence Project, Public Interest Law Foundation, Community Law Project Clinic, and clerked for the United States Attorney’s Office in the Southern District of California Criminal Enterprise Section.
-Prior to attending law school, she volunteered at the Navy Marine Corps Relief Society and interned at the Peace Corps Headquarters in Washington, D.C.